 Even not all of the high-quality tools are created equal.
 While just about every wrench will include the specialty tools you need to assemble your rifle, some of them will also include a few extra tools and features that will make your life easier.
 If you are less concerned with price, then getting the quality wrench with the most features will certainly make your life easier.

 While this may seem like a no-brainer to most people, it’s certainly important to remember to check if your wrench will fit on your barrel nut.
 With so many manufacturers getting into the AR-15 game, it’s impossible to make a single wrench that will fit every single style of barrel nut available.
 In fact, I’ve built quite a few rifles where my armorers wrench was of no help at all when it came time to install the barrel nut.
 If this is your main reason for purchasing an armorers wrench, you will want to make sure that it will fit your barrel nut before purchasing.

-Best AR 15 Armorers Wrench Recommendations
+Best AR 15 Armorers Wrench in 2020 Recommendations

 Best Torque Wrench Combo:

 If you’re just getting into the AR-15 building game, then odds are you don’t have a torque wrench just laying around.
 If that’s the case for you, then you might be able to save a few bucks by buying this Wheeler Delta combo kit.
 Since your barrel nuts must be torqued properly, trying to install one without a torque wrench is never a good idea.

 While this may not be the most aesthetically pleasing tool out there, it will certainly get the job done just as good as any other tool out there, and wheeler is a well-known, quality brand in the gunsmithing equipment game.
 And since this combo kit also includes a few screwdriver bits and cutouts to install muzzle devices, this single tool will be almost all you need to complete your AR-15 build.

 - combo kit includes torque wrench